- HIPAA is a pain.

 At a recent technology conference that included IT solution providers and their vendors, many companies showed that they did not understand the requirements, underestimated what needs to be done in less than two months before enforcement begins; or just don’t care that they are placing their customers at risk.

 Some said their lawyers were going to have Business Associate Agreements (BAA) ready prior to the deadline.
 However, when told that a BAA is only a paperwork component, they said they did not realize that they needed to implement a complete HIPAA compliance program, including a HIPAA risk analysis; HIPAA policies and procedures; completing employee HIPAA training; changing current processes and sometimes rewriting software to comply with HIPAA; and developing documentation to show compliance in the event of an audit.
-They originally had six months to comply.
-Some have not even started with just over six weeks to go.
+They originally had six months to comply but never did anything because they thought that agreements were all they had to do.

 Some said their companies “were working on HIPAA compliance” but could not offer any details.
 Scary.